ethannef/Parking-Sensor-Project/README2.md

 - LPWAN justification: "Protocols like SigFox, LoRaWAN or NB-IoT could be considered for implementing a smart parking solution"
 - Context: "parking slots are bigger and cover hundreds of square meters particularly in places like hospitals, universities, schools, cities"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of magnetic sensors over RFID (stated):** "sensors should not be invasive as RFID" — source explicitly positions magnetometers as the better fit for non-invasive detection
+- ✅ **Advantage of magnetic sensors over other types (stated):** "magnetic sensors are the ones that best fit the detection requirement" for low energy, long-range, false-positive avoidance
+- ❌ **Disadvantage of Wi-Fi, BLE, Zigbee (stated):** "appropriate for short distances (less than 500 m)" — explicitly ruled out for large parking areas such as hospitals, universities, and cities

 ---

 ### 5.2 Smart Parking Sensors State of the Art (ScienceDirect, Journal of Cleaner Production 2020)